Musical Theatre Courses

 London School of Musical Theatre (LSMT) offers a one year, full-time course, designed for those who wish to realise their full potential as musical theatre performers.

 We are widely recognised as unique in our approach, and our ethos is to create the environment of a professional company in rehearsal rather than that of an educational institution.
-LSMT offer only the one course, that has been refined and developed over more than twenty-four years, and has a proven track record of success.
+LSMT offer only the one course, that has been refined and developed over more than twenty-five years, and has a proven track record of success.

 An exclusive number of entrants, between the age of 18 and 35, are accepted each year.
 We appreciate that each student has different needs, and with a more personal approach, aim to treat each person as a unique individual.
 The emphasis of the course is on the development of the singing voice as the expressive tool for acting through song, providing a programme of intensive vocational training, within a carefully structured curriculum.